simpleweb/romulus-cli/README.md

 once over a new React Native application to get you setup and provide some structure.

-The outline of the application looks is described below.
+The outline of the application looks as described below; while it does provide structure it also sets up various libraries to handle things like HTTP requests, managing your applications state and long running async’ tasks.

+The full list of features are described in more detail below but they do assume an opinion with which technologies you may want to work with.
+However, nothing is set in stone and most parts can be easily reworked.

 ```
 App/